-Retired orthodontist Dr. Fred Distelhorst, age 88, successfully climbed Mount Kilimanjaro to become the oldest person to reach the summit.
+Retired orthodontist Dr. Fred Distelhorst, age 88, successfully climbed Mount Kilimanjaro in July of 2016, to become the oldest person to reach the summit.

 Mount Kilimanjaro is one of the seven summits – the highest peaks on each of the seven continents.
 At 19,341 feet above sea level, Kilimanjaro is the tallest peak in Africa and the world’s tallest freestanding mountain.